 Find out how to apply for a building consent and how much it costs.
 Remember your work cannot start until the fees are paid and your building consent is granted.

 Applications with incorrect information however may take longer to process.
 In this situation applicants will receive a written request for further information, which will stop the 20 working day clock.
-Processing of the application will only continue when the requested information is correct and provided in full, then your consent will be granted.
+Processing of the application will continue and the clock will restart when the requested information is provided in full and is correct.
+Then your consent will be granted.